FnuAbhijith/ML-Pipeline-with-PyTorch-TensorFlow-LLMs/README.md

-# End-to-End ML Pipeline with PyTorch, TensorFlow & LLMs
+# ML Pipeline with PyTorch, TensorFlow & LLMs

 This project demonstrates an **end-to-end data science pipeline** combining **PyTorch**, **TensorFlow**, and **Large Language Models (LLMs)** for solving diverse ML tasks.
 It highlights proficiency in multiple ML frameworks and modern NLP techniques, making it highly relevant for real-world applications.